vitessio/website/content/en/docs/24.0/reference/programs/vtcombo/_index.md

       --vreplication-retry-delay duration                                delay before retrying a failed workflow event in the replication phase (default 5s)
       --vreplication-store-compressed-gtid                               Store compressed gtids in the pos column of the sidecar database's vreplication table
       --vschema-ddl-authorized-users string                              List of users authorized to execute vschema ddl operations, or '%' to allow all users.
       --vschema-persistence-dir string                                   If set, per-keyspace vschema will be persisted in this directory and reloaded into the in-memory topology server across restarts.
 Bookkeeping is performed using a simple watcher goroutine.
 This is useful when running vtcombo as an application development container (e.g. vttestserver) where you want to keep the same vschema even if developer's machine reboots.
-This works in tandem with vttestserver's --persistent_mode flag.
+This works in tandem with vttestserver's --persistent-mode flag.
 Needless to say, this is neither a perfect nor a production solution for vschema persistence.
 Consider using the --external-topo-server flag if you require a more complete solution.
 This flag is ignored if --external-topo-server is set.
       --vstream-binlog-rotation-threshold int                            Byte size at which a VStreamer will attempt to rotate the source's open binary log before starting a GTID snapshot based stream (e.g. a ResultStreamer or RowStreamer) (default 67108864)
       --vstream-dynamic-packet-size                                      Enable dynamic packet sizing for vstreamers.
 This will adjust the packet size in vreplication workflows to improve performance. (default true)
       --vstream-packet-size int                                          Suggested packet size for vstreamers.
 The actual packet size may be more or less than this amount. (default 250000)